edwinmathew-cybersec/Threat-Actor-Detection-Lab/README.md

 <img src="https://i.imgur.com/Ii1wVO1.png" width="50%" height="50%">

-- Establishing a shell and running some commands in the target machine.
-Also checking to see if Splunk is configured to ingest Sysmon logs
+- Establishing a shell and running some commands in the target machine Also checking to see if Splunk is configured to ingest Sysmon logs

 <img src="https://i.imgur.com/GvnoJKo.png" width="50%" height="50%">